DataDog/integrations-extras/auth0/README.md

 ## Data Collected

-### Log Collection
+### Log collection

 Auth0 logs are collected and sent to Datadog.
-The types of logs that could be returned are outlined [here][5].
+The types of logs that could be returned are outlined in the [Log Event Type Codes][5].

 ### Metrics